AntujuanetteAnalytics/AnalyticProjects/README.md

 https://data.world/quanticdata

 # [Def decode(message_file)](https://github.com/AntujuanetteAnalytics/AnalyticProjects/blob/main/def%20decode.pyhttps://github.com/AntujuanetteAnalytics/AnalyticProjects/blob/main/Def%20decode%20message)
 I was given the task to pretend to be an AI language model and provide a response to the user prompt below.
 Below is a brief summary of the logic behind the function algorithm.
-Click here to view the code with

 The function is called decode and requires an argument (message_file).
 Replace the example argument with the variable that holds the file path.